- You have a small block of land and you’d like to learn how you can live more sustainably.

 Don’t miss out on the opportunity to experience first-hand how permaculture design can help restore and improve land, and provide for residents’ needs and enjoyment.

 - Tours can be booked via the Events page.

 - Children are welcome.
 Parents must take responsibility for them and their actions.

 - Visitors are on the property at their own risk.

-- Please park in our driveway to avoid inconvenience to neighbours.
+- Please park in the driveway to avoid inconvenience to neighbours.

-- Melliodora is a private home so please respect our privacy.
-Group or private visits can be arranged by appointment.
+- Melliodora is a private home so please respect the privacy of residents.